alv33/Distance-Unit-Converter/README.md

 The app dynamically updates the converted result in real-time.
 Clean and Minimalistic UI: We’ve prioritized simplicity and ease of use.
 The straightforward design ensures that users can quickly perform conversions without unnecessary distractions.
 Flexible Conversion Factors: The app allows customization of conversion factors.
 Whether you’re dealing with metric or imperial units, you can adjust the settings to match your specific needs.

+The code was done by using Kotlin in Android studio.
+I have tried to put comments on my codes as well.
+It should work.
+And the codes were simple as well.
+This is my first Kotlin project.
+It's fun.